Overview

 Our priority is to maximise GHG reductions through Levers 1 to 3.
 However, some emissions remain unavoidable.
 To address this, we are closely monitoring developments in voluntary carbon markets and will consider purchasing carbon offsets to achieve net zero Scope 1 and 2 emissions in our operations by 2030.

-We aim to prioritise verified carbon offsets from local projects in the countries where we operate, ensuring alignment with our sustainability commitments and positive regional impact.
+We aim to prioritise verified carbon offsets from local projects in the countries where we operate, ensuring alignment with our sustainability commitments and delivering positive regional impact.
+In line with this, we plan to utilise removal-based carbon credits generated from nature-based solutions to further support long-term climate resilience and ecosystem restoration.

 Our high-level pathway to net zero 2030 is shown in the diagram below.
 However, this is a forward-looking projection and we anticipate changes in the future based on advancements in technology, policy changes by the government, or new energy schemes in the market.